2017 Conservative Party of Canada leadership election: Background

-Many considered Scheer's victory as an upset, given Bernier's consistent frontrunner status in the polls.

 Interim leadership

 Conservative Party president John Walsh's letter to caucus stated that only Members of Parliament (MPs) would vote for the interim leader, but Conservative Senators pointed out that the party constitution states that the entire parliamentary caucus votes.
 The caucus allowed senators to vote, declining to adopt the provisions of the Reform Act that would have only allowed MPs to vote.

 The caucus chose Rona Ambrose, MP for Sturgeon River—Parkland, Alberta and former Minister of Health, as interim leader at its first meeting on November 5, 2015, in a vote by preferential ballot.
 Ambrose, as the interim leader, also served as Leader of the Official Opposition in the Parliament of Canada until a permanent leader was chosen.
 She defeated Candice Bergen, Diane Finley, Mike Lake, Rob Nicholson, Erin O'Toole, and the joint ticket of Denis Lebel and Michelle Rempel in the caucus vote.

 Under the party's constitution, Ambrose, as the interim leader, could not run for the permanent position.